 Q: What are these organisations and governments doing to prevent it from spreading further?

 A: To improve understanding around the virus and fight misinformation, governments and local community members are stepping up.
 For example, in the DRC, a radio program that reaches people even in the most remote areas of the country has been reassuring and educating listeners on Ebola.
 In another part of the country, community members go door-to-door in every neighbourhood to explain Ebola vaccines, contact tracing, the treatment of Ebola, and the vulnerability of women and children to the disease.
 In just two weeks, the campaign reached over 600,000 people.
+At the Africa Against Ebola Forum in November, held at the African Union Commission in Addis Ababa, the DRC pledged US$1 million towards the fight against Ebola, signalling the country’s commitment to ending the epidemic.
+Private sector donors and international partners pledged another US$55 million.

 In Uganda, the government and the WHO have dispatched a rapid response team to identify others at risk of infection and to follow up on possible cases.
 The country has already vaccinated about 4,700 health workers against the disease, according to a joint statement by WHO and Ugandan health officials.